F4LC0NX/Corvus/whitepaper/README.md

 ## 4. Corvus Coin Launch and Algorithm

-Corvus Coin was announced on October 31, 2017[11] and released binaries for mining on Jan 3, 2018,[12] the respective ninth anniversary of the announcement and launch of Bitcoin.
-Corvus Coin is the bitcoin-like system that will allow users to issue and integrate assets into its blockchain.
+Corvus Coin was announced on October 31, 2024, and released binaries for mining on January 3, 2025, marking a new chapter in asset-focused blockchain technology.
+We express our gratitude to Ravencoin for its groundbreaking contributions, which provided a foundation for Corvus Coin’s vision and development.
+Corvus Coin is a bitcoin-like system that will allow users to issue and integrate assets into its blockchain.
 This will be accomplished in phases which build upon each other.

 - In progress